fote15/go-url-shortener/README.md

-# 🐳 Go App with Postgres (Dockerized)
+# 🐳 Go URL Shortener with PostgreSQL (Dockerized)

-This project is a Go backend API with:

-- PostgreSQL as a database
-- Automatic DB migrations on startup
-- Clean multi-stage Docker build
-- `.env` support for config
+This is a backend API for a URL shortener service built in Go, using PostgreSQL as the database and JWT for authentication.
+It supports automatic DB migrations and is fully dockerized.

 ---